 PUNCTUALITY Indicator 2022 result 2021 result Change in percentage points (p.p.)
-Urban % of arrivals within 5 minutes of the scheduled time 93.8% 95% -1.2 Suburban % of arrivals within 15 minutes of the scheduled time 93.3% 95.3% -2 pling plan was stratified by customer pool and line, with random extraction.
+Urban % of arrivals within 5 minutes of the scheduled time 93.8% 95% -1.2 Suburban % of arrivals within 15 minutes of the scheduled time 93.3% 95.3% -2

-Customer satisfaction was also monitored in 202266.
+Customer satisfaction was also monitored in 2022.
 Field surveys are the methodology of choice, involving interviews to customers at the time of using the services, to measure the level of satisfaction in real time.